dwavesystems/dwave-ocean-sdk/examples/not.rst

 NOT as a Penalty Function
 -------------------------

-Ocean has tools to produce :term:`penalty functions` but this example uses a known formulation of NOT as penalty function:
+Ocean has tools to produce a :term:`penalty function` but this example uses a known formulation of NOT as penalty function:

 .. math::